MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netrxqueueinitaddpacketcontextattributes.md

 ## Remarks

 The NETRXQUEUE_INIT structure is an opaque structure that is defined and allocated by NetAdapterCx, similar to WDFDEVICE_INIT.
-The client driver receives a pointer to the NETRXQUEUE_INIT object in its [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md) callback function, where this method can be optionally called to add additional information to the receive queue's packet context space.
+The client driver receives a pointer to the NETRXQUEUE_INIT object in its [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md) callback function, where this method is called to add context attributes to the queue for each packet context context the driver has created.

 ## Requirements